Images & Graphics

 The alt text in this example is redundant and gives no indication of who is being shown in the image.

-Avoid embedding important information in images
+Avoid embedded text in images

 Text embedded in images is inaccessible to the visually impaired and will not be read by a screen reader.
 If embedded text is unavoidable, be sure to include the information as the alt text.